heroui-inc/heroui-native/README.md

 @source './node_modules/heroui-native/lib';
 ```

+> **Note:** If you need the color scheme from the alpha version of HeroUI Native, you can find it in [example/themes/alpha.css](./example/themes/alpha.css).

 #### Running on Web (Expo)

 > **Note:** We are currently focusing on the mobile version.
 Using HeroUI Native on web is not recommended at this time.